BOB-Chicago/dev-series/04-monero/readme.md

 Dive into Monero
 ====

-Here are solutions to the tasks that we covered in the workshop:
+This repo contains `dumb25519.py`, an ECC library.
+It is neither compatible with Monero's encoding nor cryptographically secure, and should not be used for any production work.
+The library is intended to make playing around with ECC really easy.

-- `dumb25519.py`: useful for algorithm testing only; it is neither compatible with Monero's encoding nor cryptographically secure, and should not be used for any production work
+There are also solutions to the workshop tasks (slides should be posted soon):

 - `schnorr.py`: working version of the Schnorr signature task
 - `pedersen.py`: working version of the Pedersen commitment sum task
 - `xmrchain.py`: working version of the xmrchain.net API task